blingusblongus/kinetic-custom-lib/README.md

   2. Edit `config/servername_environment_export_config.yml` and `config/servername_enviroment_import_config.yml` with space name, slug, and login info for both dev and prod instances
   3. run `export.rb -c "./config/servername_environment_export_config.yml"`
   4. run `import.rb -c "./config/servername_environment_import_config.yml"`
-  5. If updates require stored resources (like email templates), clone and copy them manually
+  5. If updates require stored resources (like email templates), clone and copy them manually:
+      1. If the resources are new (not present in the target datastore), export submissions for the datastore form on the source instance, and import them on the matching target datastore form.
+Errors will display for templates, etc. that already exist on the target instance, but the new templates will be successfully added.
+      2. If the resources are already present on the target instance, and just require updating, they must be deleted from the target instance before importing from the source instance.

   Frontend:
   1. `git pull` any changes from the github repo